 SMBus Address Map

+OCP NIC 3.0 cards shall support SMBus ARP (be ARP-capable) to allow the cards to be dynamically assigned addresses for MCTP communications to avoid address conflicts and eliminate the need for manual configuration of addresses.
+Refer to Section 6.11 of DSP0237 1.1 for details on SMBus address assignment.

+Note: A system implementation may choose to only use fixed addresses for an OCP NIC 3.0 card on the system.
+The assignment of these fixed addresses is system dependent and outside the scope of this specification.

 All predefined SMBus addresses for OCP NIC 3.0 are shown in Table 47.
 Baseboard and add-in card designers must ensure additional devices do not conflict.
 The addresses shown are in 8-bit format and represent the read/write address pair.

 Table 47: SMBus Address Map